sathiyapriyakm/online-kanban-backend/README.md

 ### `Short tech summary`
   - Implemented authentication,authorization using Json Web Token for login,along with all CRUD features.
-  -React is Used for Front end and nodeJS as Back end along with MongoDB as database
+  - React is Used for Front end and nodeJS as Back end along with MongoDB as database

 ## Features